Women authors gaining ground on men in earnings

-NEW YORK With yearly estimated earnings of more than $90 million (57.5 million pounds), prolific writer James Patterson is by far the highest earning author in the world but women are gaining ground, according to Forbes.com.
+NEW YORK With yearly estimated earnings of more than $90 million, prolific writer James Patterson is by far the highest earning author in the world but women are gaining ground, according to Forbes.com.

 Stephen King, author of "11/22/63" and numerous other books, came in a distant second on the Forbes.com list, earning $39 million, followed by Janet Evanovich, who wrote the Stephanie Plum suspense books and was the best paid woman with a $33 million income.